Hello, I’m Jo — Founder of Step Into Sobriety.

 Do I have to completely stop drinking ?

-Most clients do not need to stop completely or forever.
+A number of clients do not need to stop completely or forever.
 Some do and if I think you do , I would always be honest and say so.

 I work with clients with all different goals , some want to stop for a little while, some to reduce the amount they drink and others completely stop .